An Axiomatic Theory for Reversible Computation: Basic Properties

 \begin{definition} : for any path $r$ there are forward-only paths $s,s'$ such that $r \ceqt \rev s s'$ and $\len s + \len {s'} \leq \len r$. \end{definition}

 \begin{proposition} Suppose an LTSI satisfies BTI and SP.
 Then PL holds. \end{proposition}

 \begin{proof} Suppose BTI and SP hold.
-Define a function on paths as follows: $d(r)$ is the number of pairs of forward transitions $(t,u)$ such that $t$ occurs to the left of $\rev u$ in $r$.
-Clearly $r$ is parabolic iff $d(r) = 0$.
+Define a function on paths as follows: $d(r)$ is the number of pairs of forward transitions $(t,u)$ such that $t$ occurs in any position to the left of $\rev u$ in $r$.
+We say $r$ is parabolic iff $d(r) = 0$.
+We have to show that each path is causal equivalent to a parabolic one.

 Suppose $d(r) > 0$.
 We show that there is $s \ceqt r$ with $\len {s} \leq \len r$ and $d(s) < d(r)$.
 Since $d(r) > 0$, we have $r = s_1 t \rev u s_2$ with $s_1:P \tran {\sigma_1} R$, $t:R \tran a S$, $\rev u:S \tran {\rev b} T$ and $s_2:T \tran {\sigma_2} Q$.
 If $t = u$, then we obtain $r = s_1 t \rev u s_2 \ceqt s_1 s_2$.
 Clearly $r \ceqt s_1s_2$ with $\len {s_1s_2} < \len r$ and $d(s_1s_2) < d(r)$.
 So suppose $t \neq u$.
 By BTI we have $\rev t \ind \rev u$.
 By SP there are $S'$ and transitions $u':S' \tran b R$, $t':S' \tran a T$.
 See Figure~\ref{fig:pl}.